-Year 8 and 9 boys work through a two year program, focusing on building the strength and control which underpin their virtuosic abilities.
-Strength and conditioning progressions are introduced to build physical capacity, and choreography and enchainements are introduced.
-Excerpts of repertoire are rehearsed and short solos are performed in an assessment setting at the end of the year.
+Year 8 and 9 Coaching is delivered in a composite class of Year 8 and 9, focusing on building the strength and control in skills that underpin virtuosic abilities.
+Strength and conditioning progressions are included to build physical capacity, and choreography and short solos are performed in an assessment setting at the end of the year.